Freedom Circle logo

 Biographical and bibliographical essay

 In 1963, Rothbard published America's Great Depression, applying Misesian business cycle theory to the depression of 1929.
-His thesis was that a credit inflation in the 1920s, caused by the Federal Reserve and unnoticed by many because it did not manifest itself in higher consumer goods prices, created malinvestments that made the initial crash inevitable.
-He further argued that the various government interventions of the Hoover administration exacerbated and extended the depression ...
+His thesis was that a credit inflation in the 1920s, caused by the Federal Reserve and unnoticed by many because it did not manifest itself in higher consumer goods prices, created malinvestments that made the initial crash inevitable ...
+The Federal Reserve and central banking were a particular bête noire of Rothbard's.
 He wrote various essays, pamphlets, and a book, The Mystery of Banking, analyzing the inflationary effects of central banking.

 To the Opponents of Fractional Reserve Banking: It's not what you think, by Steven Horwitz, 2 Dec 2010